CONSULTATION FEE RANGE

 The Golden State is a pioneer of medical marijuana, and it all started with Proposition 215 in 1996.
 Also known as the Compassionate Use Act, it ensured that California became the first American state to legalize medicinal marijuana in the modern era.
 In 2003, Senate Bill 420 established an ID card system for MMJ cardholders.

 On January 1, 2018, marijuana use officially became legal in California for all residents aged 21+.
-You might think there is no point going through the MMJ card application process anymore, but there are numerous benefits.
-Before showing you how to get a California medical marijuana card, let’s take a quick look at the state’s laws regarding the plant.
+You might think there is no point in going through the MMJ card application process anymore, but there are numerous benefits.
+Before showing you how to get a CA medical card, let’s take a quick look at the state’s laws regarding the plant.

-It is unwise to assume that because the state of California now allows adult-use marijuana, it offers a free-for-all with little consequences.
-While it is legal to buy and possess an ounce of cannabis without an MMJ card, being caught carrying 28.5+ grams is a misdemeanor that could result in a six-month jail term.
-The potential penalty is the same if you possess 8+ grams of concentrate or grow more than six plants.
+It is unwise to assume that because California now allows adult-use marijuana, it offers a free-for-all with little consequences.
+While it is legal to buy and possess up to an ounce of cannabis without an MMJ card if you’re 21+, carrying 28.5+ grams is a misdemeanor that could result in a six-month jail term.
+The potential penalty is the same if you possess 8+ grams of concentrate, grow more than six plants, or sell any amount without the requisite licensing.

-Fortunately, you only enter felony territory if you sell marijuana to someone aged 17 or younger.
+You only enter felony territory if you’re 18+ and sell marijuana to someone aged 17 or younger.
 If you want to buy and possess more cannabis, you need to check and see if you have one of the qualifying medical conditions to become eligible for medicinal cannabis.
 MMJ cardholders can purchase a significantly higher amount of weed than their adult-use counterparts.

-Do you need marijuana to treat a medical condition but are not yet 21 years of age?
-If so, you are not permitted to purchase it recreationally.
-However, California has laws allowing minors to access weed for medicinal purposes.
-They need the assistance of a caregiver who may be a parent or legal guardian.
+Do you need marijuana for a medical condition but are not yet 21?
+If so, you are not permitted to purchase it recreationally, but you can use marijuana with an MMJ card if aged 18+.
+Furthermore, California has laws allowing minors to access weed for medicinal purposes.
+They need the assistance of a caregiver, who may be a parent or legal guardian.

 Cannabis is also cheaper if you have an MMJ card because you are exposed to lower tax rates.
 Local and excise taxes may still apply.
 However, you are exempt from state sales tax if you have a state-issued medical marijuana ID card.